Frequently Asked Questions

 What can I expect when I start therapy?

-The goal of our initial consultation is to explore your therapy requirements and how I may be of service.
-It is also an opportunity for you to ask questions about the process and my approach.
-As part of my commitment to good practice, I take a personal history in our first session, which includes your history and GP details.
-If we are both happy to proceed, we would agree a number of sessions to begin with.
-These first few sessions an opportunity to get to know you better, and to decide whether to continue working together.
+In our first session, we will explore what that brings you to therapy, including your goals and past experiences, and how we may work together.
+It will also be an opportunity for you to ask questions about the process and my therapeutic approach.
+As part of my commitment to good practice, I will undertake an informal assessment, which includes your history and GP details, so that I can begin to understand who you are and where you are coming from.
+If we are both happy to proceed, we could agree on a number of sessions to begin with.
+These first few sessions provide an opportunity to get to know you better, and decide whether to continue working together.

 How long should I be in therapy?

-Quite simply, how long is a piece of string?
 Everyone has different goals and objectives from therapy; maybe there is a particular issue you would like to work on, or perhaps you would prefer long-term support to undertake deeper explorations.
-The length of the therapy is tailored to you and what you are looking for from your therapy.
-We would regularly review together the number of sessions and your goals of the therapy.
+The length of your therapy is tailored to you and what you are looking for from our relationship.

 Who is therapy for?